Post-Training Neural Network Pruning using Graph Curvature: Problem Statement

 \section{Problem Statement}

 This section formalizes the problem considered in this paper.
-We focus on \emph{trained} NN classifiers of the kind ${f_\theta: \mathcal{X} \to \mathcal{Y}}$, where $\theta$ are the NN parameters, $\mathcal{X} \subseteq \mathbb{R}^n$ is the input space, and $\mathcal{Y} \subseteq \mathbb{R}^p$ is the output space.
+We focus on \emph{trained} NN classifiers of the kind ${f_\theta: \mathcal{X} \to \mathcal{Y}}$, where $\theta$ are the NN parameters, $\mathcal{X} \subseteq \mathbb{R}^{n_x}$ is the input space, and $\mathcal{Y} \subseteq \mathbb{R}^{n_y}$ is the output space.
 In particular, we consider feedforward NNs, i.e.,~fully-connected NNs and CNNs, parameterized by ${\theta = \{(W_1, b_1), \dots, (W_L, b_L)\}}$, where $L$ is the total number of layers, and $W_i$ and $b_i$ are the weights and biases of layer $i$.
 We assume $f_\theta$ has either ReLU or Tanh activations after each hidden layer.

-Given a trained NN $f_\theta$ and a calibration set $\mathcal{D}$, the problem considered in this paper is to rank the NN connections according to their effect on classification accuracy.
-We aim to design a graph-curvature-based method where the goal is to rank NN parameters according to their importance for the overall NN accuracy, such that the most important parameters represent the main information paths through the NN.
-We aim to evaluate the proposed approach using NN parameter pruning experiments.
+Given a trained NN $f_\theta$ and a calibration set $\mathcal{D}$, the problem considered in this paper is to prune the parameters $\theta$ while minimizing the drop in classification accuracy relative to $f_\theta$.
+To achieve this goal, we aim to design a graph-curvature-based method to quantify each parameter's importance for the overall NN accuracy and prune parameters according to their importance, starting with the least important.